vvaske/MK.MobileDevice/README.md

+**Update** - End of support

+Due to my increasing frustration with Apple, this project will no longer be actively developed or maintained.
+I now use an Android device, and will never go back to iOS.
+Everything that currently works should keep on working fine, and iTMD APIs should be compatible with all iOS in the foreseeable future, as they use iTunes libraries.
+Unfortunately, Apple doesn't care about is users, and they probably wouldn't think twice before making breaking changes to the API...

+Don't lose hope yet!
+The version of LibiMD I had been using was https://github.com/exaphaser/libimobiledevice-win64, and you can try to merge the changes from the official repo and compile, then continue using MK.MobileDevice, as it binds to LibiMD's API.

 <img src="https://raw.githubusercontent.com/0xFireball/MK.MobileDevice/master/icon.png" width="120" height="120" />
 ### The best iOS device communication library!
 Absolutely free and open source!
 Program your iOS device to do your bidding!
 Create awesome automation programs that detect your iPhone wirelessly!